|

 Russ

-pitcher (4 years) at Hastings College.
-A talented ball
+(4 years) at Hastings College.
+A talented ball fielder with

 |